openvinotoolkit/open_model_zoo/demos/python_demos/accuracy_checker/accuracy_checker/launcher/dlsdk_launcher_readme.md

 * `onnx_model` for ONNX model (*.onnx).
 * `kaldi_model` for Kaldi model (*.nnet).

-In case when you want to determine additional parameters for model conversion (data_type, input_shape, reverse_input_channels and so on), you can set them into `mo_params`.
+In case when you want to determine additional parameters for model conversion (data_type, input_shape and so on), you can use `mo_params` for arguments with values and `mo_flags` for positional arguments like `legacy_mxnet_model` .
 Full list of supported parameters you can find in Model Optimizer Developer Guide.

 Model will be converted before every evaluation.
-You can miss conversion step and use stored in cache converted model if add `use_cached_model: True`.
-When you use stored model any additional `mo_params` will be ignored.
+You can provide `converted_model_dir` for saving converted model in specific folder, otherwise, converted models will be saved in path provided via `-C` command line argument or source model directory.

 * `adapter` - approach how raw output will be converted to representation of dataset problem, some adapters can be specific to framework.
 You can find detailed instruction how to use adapters [here][adapters].